-This contribution reports the test results of adding two additional linear model (LM) modes presented in JVET-P0500 to the EE common software.
-The linear model of the two additional modes are derived based on two reference sample position sets, which are different from the LM modes in the current VVC.
-The simulation is implemented on EE common software and the reported results shows xxx/xxx/xxx BD performance on Y, Cb and Cr components for AI configuration and the reported results shows xxx/xxx/xxx BD performance on Y, Cb and Cr components for RA configuration over VTM11.
+This contribution reports the test results of adding two additional linear model (LM) modes to the EE common software.
+The additional linear model modes are derived based on two reference sample position sets presented in JVET-P0500, and the reference sample position is different from the LM modes in the current VVC.

+The simulation results are shown as follows:

+Proposed method implemented on top of EE common software (Anchor: VTM11):

+-5.13/-8.63/-8.75 BD performance on Y, Cb and Cr components for AI configuration.